FieldRobotEvent/Virtual_Field_Robot_Event_21/README.md

 ** /catkin/src/Virtual_Field_Robot_Event/virtual_maize_field/map/pred_map.csv.

 # Task 4
 Task 4 is about removing objects.
 The field will, more or less, look the same as in task 3.
 We will provide you with a map of locations of weeds and trash, you should move your robot to these locations and pick up the objects.
-Your robot has to delivered the weeds on the headland of Location_marker_A.
+Your robot has to deliver the weeds on the headland of Location_marker_A.
 The bottles and cans must be delivered on the headland of Location_marker_B.
 A map of all the locations of all objects, including the reference points, can be found at
 ** /catkin/src/Virtual_Field_Robot_Event/virtual_maize_field/map/map.csv
 and
 ** /catkin/src/Virtual_Field_Robot_Event/virtual_maize_field/map/map.png